Mobile Devs Making the Same Security Mistakes Web Devs Made in the Early 2000s - Slashdot

 Sorry, these are not growing pains (Score:2)

+Well, since it is a growing body of incompetent developers, it is at least a growing pain.
+The ever more complicated field of half-assed "frameworks" and intransparent mechanisms used makes things worse.
+The sheer amount of over-complicated, non-intuitive, "magic" technology used in the web and app fields is absolutely staggering and will never be secure.

-Client Side AS WELL AS Server Side (Score:2)
+Client Side AS WELL AS Server Side (Score:3)

 There's nothing wrong with Client Side validation.
 It lets you prompt the user to correct their mistakes.
 Of course, this client side validation shouldn't be trusted when the data gets to the server-side.
 You need to check it on the server side also.
 Client Side verification has it's place in any good web application.